daniellmk/odin-recipes/README.md

 # odin-recipes

-simple website using the fundamentals HTML!
+simple website using the fundamentals of HTML!